ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 # 1. Overview [**[↑]**](#table-of-content)
 The 'Resident Services' module will provide a host of services for a user which he/she can utilize after generation of his/her UIN.
 These services can include update of demographic data (UIN update), track status of a request, lock/unlock AUTH types, download e-UIN, retrieve lost RID/UIN, reprint UIN, view AUTH transaction history, generate/revoke VID.
-All these features are detailed under the features section underneath.
+All these features are detailed under the features section below.
 # 2. Features [**[↑]**](#table-of-content)
 ## 2.1 Track status of UIN Generation by providing Registration ID [**[↑]**](#table-of-content)